WORSHIP AND COMMUNION AT GRACE

 Elmore Food Pantry

 The Elmore Food Pantry is managed by the Elmore Ministerial Association and hosted by Grace.
 It serves the Woodmore School District.
 The pantry is financed and supported by Elmore churches that collect non-perishable food and community donations.
-The pantry is open on the third Friday and Saturday of each month from 9:00am to 12:00pm.
+The pantry is open on the second Friday of each month from 9:00am to 12:00pm.
 Volunteers to help distribute food are always needed.
 Call the church if you are willing to serve.

 Grace facilities host Jazzercise exercise classes for women five times a week.
 The classes are held in the basement and are open to anyone in the area.
 For more information contact Diane Sheets at 419-680-0042.